 Hybrid isn’t a trend – it’s how the real world works and what many people have come to expect.

 Hybrid events offer a “best of both worlds” solution that synchronizes virtual and physical platforms that translates into real engagement:

 - You’re expanding how many people you can reach.

-- You’re maximizing the number of interactions before, during and after your event.
+- You’re maximizing the number of interactions before, during, and after your event.

 Types of Hybrid Events

 - Digital content libraries store event recordings and assets for on-demand access from anywhere at any time.
-Videos, audio recordings, images and more are stored in a single repository for streaming or download.
+Videos, audio recordings, images, and more are stored in a single repository for streaming or download.

 Whether in a single database or distributed live, the core themes of these hybrid events are broadcasting information and accessibility.
 All content should be accessible to your whole audience from anywhere on digital channels.

-Product Announcements.
-Do you remember when the iPhone was released in 2007?
+Remember when the iPhone was released in 2007?